bitsgalore/tikadetect/README.md

 ##Installation of PyJnius and its dependencies
 This script uses [PyJnius](http://pyjnius.readthedocs.org/en/latest/) for accessing the Tika Java classes.
-I found several guides on the installation of PyJnius and its dependencies, and none of them quite worked for me (the *python-dev* in particular isn explicitly mentioned anywhere).
-After some experimentation the following worked for me under Linux Mint (haven tried under Windows yet):
+I found several guides on the installation of PyJnius and its dependencies, and none of them quite worked for me (*python-dev* in particular isn't explicitly mentioned anywhere).
+After some experimentation the following did the trick for me under Linux Mint (haven tried under Windows yet):

 ###Step 1: install Cython